 Coach John Wooden

-Through our newsletter we suggest teachers or head coaches use one life skills each day discussing it before the kids go out to run.
+We suggest teachers or head coaches use one life skill each day discussing it before the kids go out to run.
 Skills can change by month, trimester, or focus on the same ones all year.
 It is up to each coach to determine what their class or school needs.

 No written word,